 For the next half an hour, the path meanders its way up the cliff, from ledge to ledge.
 Some of this is a little exposed, but quite easy.
 Minor scrambles are assisted with iron work, and railings have been fixed along the more unnerving places.
 Eventually, you come to the Pas de la Mort itself - an ascent up a chimney assisted with chains, ladders, and iron rungs fastened into the rock.
 This follows the tree-lined rake which may be seen in the top left of the photograph.
 The whole section of path from the cave to the Pas de la Mort is good fun, and should be lingered over.

-Once up the chimney (1280 m), the path continues to rise through the forest well above the synclinal valley, before starting to contour to the south.
+Once up the chimney (1280 m), the path continues to rise through the forest well above the valley, where you may spot a nineteenth century boundary stone which once marked the frontier between France and the Kingdom of Sardinia's Savoy territory, before starting to contour to the south.
 Some half an hour or so after leaving the Pas de la Mort, you meet the Tour de Chartreuse path coming in from the left (1490 m).
 Keep straight on.
 This whole area is a highly protected Nature Reserve, and is very beautiful.

-Thirty minutes after meeting the Tour de Chartreuse, the path enters open pastures, and you will soon see the col de Bellefond in the distance.
+After a further half an hour, the path enters open pastures, and you will soon see the col de Bellefont in the distance.
 The path climbs steadily through the pastures, with a cliff fairly close on your right.
 When these cliff give out, an old sign post is reached some 15 minutes after leaving the forest (1610 m).
 We now need to make our way up the ridge on the right, and follow what is at first a fairly thin path, but one which soon gains in confidence.
 This pleasant path makes its way steadily uphill through the forest, before meeting an open area, when it makes a steep beeline for the crest (1900 m), which is reached some fifty minutes after leaving the pasture below.